Ben-Kerman/immersive/doc/interface.md

 # Interface

-Immersive's interface consists of menus.
-These are text overlays that are drawn on top of the video.
-If you opened a menu on top of another one (e.g. by pressing `Ctrl+A` to switch the active dictionary before looking up a word), you can go back to the previous menu at any time by hitting `ESC`. `Shift+ESC` clears all active menus.
-The data of each menu will be preserved until it is closed with (`Shift+`)`ESC` or by performing an action that closes it automatically, such as exporting a card.
+Immersive's interface consists of text overlays drawn on top of the video, referred to as menus.
+If you opened a menu on top of another one (e.g. by pressing `Ctrl`+`A` to switch the active dictionary before looking up a word), you can go back to the previous menu at any time by hitting `ESC`.
+`Shift`+`ESC` clears all active menus.
+The data of each menu will be preserved until it is closed with (`Shift`+)`ESC` or by performing an action that closes it automatically, such as exporting a card.

 Internally menus are kept track of with a stack.
-Every new menu is pushed on top of the previous one (which is then hidden) and `ESC` removes the last added menu and reactivates the one before/below. `Shift+ESC` empties the stack.
+Every new menu is pushed on top of the previous one (which is then hidden) and `ESC` removes the last added menu and reactivates the one before/below. `Shift`+`ESC` empties the stack.

 Each menu has a togglable overview of available key bindings at the top left.
 The key bindings listed there are specific to that menu, unless their